dqveha/credit-debt-tracker-api/README.md

 ##

 This is the eleventh independent project (Ruby, Week 6) assigned by Epicodus to build an API of our choice.
-Credit Debt Tracker API is inspired due to my lack of understanding with how credit card interest works (and /**ahem**/ a few poor purchases within the past year).
+I was inspired to create this 'Credit Debt Tracker API' after seeing my accumlating debt increase, and wanted to be more active to understand how the interest charge was calculated.

 This API is designed for a user to create an account within the web application, receive an API token, and then use the API key as a bearer token to make requests to the API.
 The API is also CORS activated.

+---

 ## Technologies Used